-The SEC proposed three amendments to the political contribution rules:
+The SEC approved two amendments to the political contribution rules described above:

-• In order to avoid unintended narrowing of the application of the rule as a result of the recent amendments to the Advisers Act, the SEC proposes expanding the application of the rule to exempt reporting advisers and foreign private advisers.
+- In order to avoid unintended narrowing of the application of the rule as a result of the recent amendments to the Advisers Act, the SEC expanded the application of the rule to exempt reporting advisers and foreign private advisers. - The rules now include "registered municipal advisors" within the list of entities referred to as "regulated persons" that registered advisers are permitted to pay to solicit government entities if such entities are subject to restrictions that the SEC has determined to be at least as stringent as the payto-play rule (previously, only registered investment advisers and registered broker-dealers could be retained for this purpose under the rule).

-- The SEC proposes the inclusion of "regulated municipal advisors" within the list of persons registered advisers will be permitted to pay to solicit government entities (previously, only registered investment advisers and registered broker-dealers could be retained for this purpose under the rule). - The SEC proposes amending Rule 206(4)-5's definition of a "covered associate" of an investment adviser to clarify that a legal entity (not just a natural person) that is a general partner or managing member of an investment adviser would meet the definition.
+In addition, in order to give the Municipal Securities Rulemaking Board and the Financial Industry Regulatory Authority more time to adopt pay-to-play rules for registered municipal advisers and broker-dealers, respectively, and give third-party solicitors additional time to come into compliance with such rules, the SEC extended the date by which adviser must comply with the ban on solicitation of government entities by third parties other than "regulated persons" to June 13, 2012.